Walter Reed Launches First Navy-Wide Critical Care Nursing Course

 U.S. Navy Lt. j.g.
-Julie Obeng-Nyarkoh adjusts ventilator settings during the final simulation exercise of the inaugural Navy Critical Care Course at Walter Reed National Military Medical Center, Bethesda, Md., May 8, 2026.
-Walter Reed was the host site for the first-ever standardized critical care nursing course offered across the Defense Health Agency.
+Mathew Rasmussen checks a simulated patient's airway during the final simulation exercise of the inaugural Navy Critical Care Course at Walter Reed National Military Medical Center, Bethesda, Md., May 8, 2026.
+Walter Reed is the host site for the U.S. Navy's first standardized critical care nursing course, offered across the Defense Health Agency.
 (DOW photo by Ricardo J. Reyes)

 |Date Taken: